Marketing-Studios/sage/README.md

 | Compression rate | 93.02% |
 | Success rate | 96.69% |

+This stats are only after going Live - Since July
 Raw commands, outputs, file paths, and logs stay local by default.
 Public proof uses aggregate counters only.

 ## What SAGE Does